Fragtality/PilotsDeck/README.md

 <br/>

-**Youtube Guide**: The Creator aimoii uploaded a [Step-by-Step Series](https://www.youtube.com/watch?v=DQOa7yLfDi8&list=PL_j2bl-uw9xFdxFwlzT4QosIALjObRVEk) on his Youtube Channel on how to configure the Plugin Actions!
+:rotating_light: **Youtube Guide**: The Creator **aimoii** uploaded a [Step-by-Step Series](https://www.youtube.com/watch?v=DQOa7yLfDi8&list=PL_j2bl-uw9xFdxFwlzT4QosIALjObRVEk) on his Youtube Channel on how to configure the Plugin Actions!
 Check it out and leave a Like ❤️

 <br/>